-Connected Highway and Vehicle System Concepts - Emphasizes the longer term needs to reach critical FHWA safety and mobility goals by developing the theory and assessing the feasibility for systems that leapfrog current technological approaches for linking infrastructure with future vehicle and personal mobility technology.
+Connected Highway and Vehicle System Concepts - This focus area emphasizes the longer-term needs to reach critical FHWA safety and mobility goals by developing the theory for and assessing the feasibility of systems that leapfrog current technological approaches for linking infrastructure with future vehicle and personal mobility technology.

-Breakthrough Concepts in Materials Science - Leverages new approaches in materials science to produce innovative highway materials with characteristics that enable enhanced functionality (including multifunctionality), constructability, sustainability, and costeffectiveness or operating characteristics of highway infrastructure.
+Breakthrough Concepts in Materials Science - Leverages new approaches in materials science to produce innovative highway materials with characteristics that enable enhanced functionality (including multifunctionality), constructability, sustainability, and cost-effectiveness or operating characteristics of highway infrastructure.

-Human Behavior and Travel Choices -

-Leverages research concepts from the social sciences, including psychology and economics, along with more traditional research for improving safety, reducing congestion, and improving the livability of the Nation's communities.
+Human Behavior and Travel Choices - Leverages research concepts from the social sciences, including psychology and economics, along with more traditional research for improving safety, reducing congestion, and improving the livability of the Nation's communities.